Who is Saint Joseph

 St. Joseph was integral in laying the early foundation stones for Jesus’ life.
 He instilled in Jesus a love for caring for those in need, a desire to put others before himself, to work hard and be devoted and compassionate in all his actions.
 As a school we are proud and honoured to call St. Joseph our patron Saint and we will be celebrating the Year of St. Joseph in all that we do this year.

-This year, his Holy Father, Pope Francis invites us all to pray with him a prayer he has prayed everyday since his ordination.
 As a school, we ask you to join us in praying this prayer together:

 Hail, Guardian of the Redeemer,